higlass/higlass-blog/_posts/2018-09-12-higlass-jupyter-notebook.md

 max_zoom = int(np.ceil(np.log2(n_tiles)))
 ```
+So if our dataset has 3 billion rows and columns, then `max_zoom` will be 14.

 Slicing data from the data matrix requires determining which rows and columns should
 be included in the tile.